 Natural versus synthetic phospholipids

 Phospholipids are ubiquitous molecules that are an essential component of biological membranes and participate in countless cellular processes.
 Besides that, they play a prominent role in the pharmaceutical industry as phospholipids can be technologically used as, for example, an emulsifier, wetting agent, solubilizer, and agent in the formation of liposomes and mixed micelles, and many more pharmaceutical formulations.
 In principal, one can distinguish between natural and synthetic phospholipids.
-Here you will find out more about the similarities and differences between both types.
+Here you will find out more about the similarities and differences between both phospholipid types.

 Natural phospholipids can be obtained from vegetable sources such as soybeans, sunflower, rape (canola) seed, wheat germ, and flax seed, and animal material such as hen egg yolk, milk, or krill.
 The phospholipid and fatty acid profiles of the various lecithins, that means, which fatty acids are connected to the glycerol and which headgroup is attached, depend on the raw material sources.
 The composition of de-oiled vegetable lecithin from variable sources and egg lecithin are provided as example in Table 1.1)2)